 It’s really helpful to have as much support as possible in the first weeks after you give birth.

 If your budget allows, put some money aside for that.
 It is also a good way to plan for when your income changes.

 Have you had any interesting dreams lately?

 It’s quite common in the second trimester for pregnant women to have really intense and vivid dreams.
 These dreams often leave such a deep impression you remember them the next day.

 Indigestion and heartburn are significant parts of your life when you’re 23 weeks pregnant.

-This is pushing up against your stomach and your oesophagus.
+Your uterus is above your belly button now.
+It is pushing up against your stomach and your oesophagus.

 Try to remember to take some slow deep breaths every so often too.